Development Guide

 When it comes to performance, this is a crucial factor for any mobile app development framework.

-- React Native: React Native uses JavaScript bridges to connect the JavaScript code with native modules.
+React Native uses JavaScript bridges to connect the JavaScript code with native modules.
 While this approach allows React Native to offer cross-platform support, it can sometimes introduce performance bottlenecks, especially in apps with heavy animations or complex tasks.

-- Flutter: Flutter stands out because it compiles directly to native code.
+Flutter stands out because it compiles directly to native code.
 This direct compilation removes the need for a bridge, leading to smoother performance compared to React Native.
 Flutter’s approach also enables faster rendering, making it a great choice for complex and high-performance apps.

 4. Built-in Widgets vs External Libraries